aaml-analytics/mof-explorer/docs/index.md

 </p>
 ***Figure 18: Violin plot range slider***

-Single clicking on a desired legend box will remove the respective violin plot from the graph.
-Single click on the same X axis grouping in the legend will add the violin plot back into the graph.
+Single clicking on the desired legend box will remove the respective violin plot from the graph.
+A single click on the same X-axis grouping in the legend will add the violin plot back into the graph.
 Using the range slider (tool directly below the x-axis) can also isolate one or multiple violin plots.
 Dragging the left and right toggle will produce the same reflection that is on the range slider.
 ### **Distrbution Plot**
 As mentioned in MOF Explorer Animations, with all animations, auto range in frames is currently not supported in Plotly.
-Therefore, the user must slide the maximum animation frame and press the auto scale button on the toolbar at the top right side of the plot.
-The user can then press play and the range will auto scale automatically.
+Therefore, the user must slide the maximum animation frame and press the auto-scale button on the toolbar at the top right side of the plot.
+The user can then press play and the range will auto-scale automatically.

 The user must populate ALL the dropdowns and radio items to produce a graph.
 If the dataset uploaded does not provide the structures of families ‘None’ grouping will apply.
 The rugged plot above the histogram indicates the distribution of structures against the X variable selected.
 The histogram represents the X variable selected against the number of structures that apply.
 <p>